-Maija has been singing since age nine, when she first performed on Jacksonville, FL television stations.
-At age 11, she sang regularly on radio for the USO in Newport, Rhode Island, and on WEEI, Boston.
+Maija, pronounced “Maya,” has been singing since age nine, when she first performed on Jacksonville on television stations.
+At age 11, she sang regularly on radio for the USO in Newport, and on WEEI, Boston.
 Boston songwriters started hiring Maija for new song demos at age 12.
-At 19, after graduating from high school, she sang briefly with Bobby Timmons at the original Bohemian Caverns in Washington, DC.
+At 19, after graduating from high school, she sang with Bobby Timmons at the original Bohemian Caverns in Washington, DC.

 Maija's first album Before We Lose Tomorrow was lauded by national jazz critics and aired on jazz stations all over the US, Japan, and on Voice of America.
 Cadence included Before We Lose Tomorrow as one of its Editor's Choices.
 In Another Lifetime was also acclaimed by critics in Jazz Times, City Paper, Cadence, the Washington Post, and many other publications.
 Maija followed her first recording success with In Another Lifetime, which contained some fresh new sambas written by Valucha de Castro.
 The title cut, In Another Lifetime, written by Maija and harmonized by Robert Redd was included in a compilation of esteemed jazz singers such as Ian Shaw, Melinda de Maio, and Kellye Gray on the album Fruit Cocktail.